 Vapes

-These portable devices are discreet and portable.
+Both THCP and THC disposable Vape are discreet.
 They come as either all-in-one disposables or as 510-thread vape cartridges for use with batteries.
 Vapes don’t produce smoke.
 Instead, they produce vapor.
 This allows for discreet consumption at home or on the go.

 Tinctures